 - Referral is anyone within your personal or professional network who would be a good resource for the Connectee.

-- These could include: Executive, Managers, HR, connected or influential business leaders, or members of industry associations, even someone who is looking to fill a job vacancy.
+- These could include: executive, managers, human resource, connected or influential business leaders, or members of industry associations, even someone who is looking to fill a job vacancy.

 Do I need to keep in touch with the Connectee?